Digital Security in an Unsecure World

 As an added layer of protection, all credentials captured for authentication via Advisor[X] are heavily encrypted.
 Our system will also verify whether passwords in real time to determine if they were stolen in previous breaches and, if so, recommending a password change to the user.
 Lastly, in the case that an attempt is made to penetrate our authentication layer, our team is immediately alerted and made aware, allowing us to respond immediately.

 Alright, now that we’ve covered authentication and how it’s integrated into our technology stack, it’s time to talk about the foundation of Advisor[X] — our data infrastructure.
 It’s one thing to build a secure platform, but without solid ground work, it means nothing.
 After an absurd amount of research, we chose Amazon Web Services as our primary data storage center.
 Additionally, we’ve partnered with a global consulting firm that specializes in data infrastructure and security for financial services to metaphorically nail everything to the floorboards.

-We chose this path to provide sustainability to support our initiatives, including the expansion of our platform and IFP’s advisor network.
-It’s also about taking data, making it actionable, and improving the experience for our advisors using the platform.
+We chose this path to provide sustainability to support our initiatives, including the expansion of our platform and IFP’s financial professional network.
+It’s also about taking data, making it actionable, and improving the experience for our financial professionals using the platform.

 While cybersecurity is a hot topic across all industries, we believe that the financial services sector is extremely susceptible to these attacks.
-IFP believes in protecting clients from danger and our advisors from losing their credibility (or possibly their credentials and livelihood).
+IFP believes in protecting clients from danger and our financial professionals from losing their credibility (or possibly their credentials and livelihood).
 That’s exactly why we’re building Advisor[X].
-It’s more than just an application launchpad; it’s a chance to build a platform our advisors can trust without excess doubt or worry.
+It’s more than just an application launchpad; it’s a chance to build a platform our financial professionals can trust without excess doubt or worry.

-Third party service providers mentioned are separate entities from IFP and LPL Financial.
+Third party service providers mentioned are separate entities from IFP.